jhoogstraat/insomnia-plugin-better-http-signatures/README.md

-#  Better HTTP Signatures for Insomnia REST Client
+#  Better HTTP Signatures for Insomnia

 This is a plugin for [Insomnia](https://insomnia.rest/) that allows the signing of HTTP Messages.
 It is based on the [HTTP Signature Plugin](https://github.com/adnsio/insomnia-plugin-http-signature#readme).